 It is not known exactly why iontophoresis is successful and there are various theories including:

-• The electric current and mineral particles in the water act together to thicken the outer layer of skin, thereby blocking the flow of sweat.
+- The electric current and mineral particles in the water act together to block the flow of sweat at the outer layer of the skin.

-• The current may disrupt normal nerve transmission, which prevents the sweat duct from functioning.
+- The current may disrupt normal nerve signals which tell the sweat glands to secrete sweat and then prevent the sweat duct from functioning.

 Can anyone receive treatment?

-Caution is suggested if you have metal implants in the flow of the current (such as metal joint replacements).
-If the metal implant is not in the path of the current or in the immediate treatment area then there is no problem having iontophoresis treatment and you will be informed it is safe to commence treatment.
-Jewellery should be removed from around areas of treatment.
+Caution is suggested if you have metal implants in areas that will be affected by the flow of the current (such as metal joint replacements).
+If the metal implant is not in the path of the current or in the immediate treatment area, then there is no problem having iontophoresis treatment.
+Jewellery should be removed from areas being treated.

 The risks of tap water iontophoresis in pregnancy are unknown.
-For this reason, most units in the UK do not advise treatment in pregnancy.
-It is safe to have iontophoresis if you are breastfeeding.
+For this reason, most units in the UK do not advise treatment during pregnancy.
+However, it is safe to have iontophoresis treatment if you are breastfeeding.
 The lower age limit for iontophoresis is 5 years and most children tolerate it well.
-However, performing treatments on children under 12 needs to be agreed with the doctor and this will be decided on a case by case basis.
+However, treating children under the age of 12 needs to be agreed with the doctor who will decide on a case-by-case basis.

 Does it work for everyone?

-After completing the initial recommended treatment schedule, up to 85% of people will find relief from their symptoms for the hands and feet.
+After completing the initial recommended treatment schedule, up to 85% of people with symptoms in the hands and feet will find relief.
 This is reduced to a 70% success rate for the underarms and probably less than this for the face.
-As success is related to the direct effect of the electrical current on the skin iontophoresis works best when higher currents are used, or the treatment is done for longer.
-Therefore, people may expect to have better success when performing this at home rather than a short course they might receive in the dermatology department.
+As success is related to the direct effect of the electrical current on the skin, iontophoresis works best when higher currents are used, or the treatment is carried out for longer.
+Therefore, people may have better success when performing this treatment at home regularly rather than a short course they may receive in the dermatology department.

 Will it cure my sweating?

-No. Unfortunately the effects are only short term and the treatment will need to be continued when the sweating returns.
-You will need to continue treatments (usually once weekly or less) to keep the sweating under control, therefore buying a personal machine for home use is recommended if the treatment works for you.
+No. Unfortunately the effects are only short term, and the treatment will need to be continued when the sweating returns.
+You will need to continue treatments (usually once weekly or sometimes less often) in the long term to keep the sweating under control.

 What does the treatment schedule involve?